theOtherBiebs/cpiProject/README.md

 # cpiProject
 This project is meant to build an analysis of inflation in the U.S.

+The current code:
-The first code published will be both a Jupyter notebook and a .py file that create a database of selected U.S. Bureau of Labor Statistics (BLS) data.
+  1) Jupyter notebook and a .py file that create a database of selected U.S. Bureau of Labor Statistics (BLS) data.

-The download links for the necessary text files are located:
+  2) A simple app that intakes BLS time series id's and descriptions and inserts them into a table.

+The app was discarded as a solution, but I'm publishing it as an interesting example of my coding ability.

+In order to create the database usinge either blsDatabaseCreation.ipynb or blsDatabaseCreation.py:

+1. Download the files below (the BLS doesn't make it easy to scrape):

 https://download.bls.gov/pub/time.series/ap/ap.data.0.Current
 https://download.bls.gov/pub/time.series/ap/ap.series
 https://download.bls.gov/pub/time.series/cu/cu.data.0.Current
 https://download.bls.gov/pub/time.series/cu/cu.series

-You'll have your best luck manually downloading these files by visiting the page and right-clicking; these files are too big to load in your browser, and the BLS restricts scraping (but does not specify under what circumstances a scraper would be allowed.)
+Manually download these files by visiting the page and right-clicking; these files are too big to load in your browser, and the BLS restricts scraping (but does not specify under what circumstances a scraper would be allowed.)
 If you are aware of how to get an automated download of this data going that would simplify things for anyone who wants to repeat what I've done here.

-Once you've downloaded the above files, you'll need to set up a Postgresql instance.

-You can do that here: https://www.postgresql.org/

-It's pretty trivial.
-The documentation on the above site will make it quite easy.
+2. Set up a Postgresql instance: https://www.postgresql.org/

-Once you have a Postgresql server going, you can modify the blsDatabaseCreation.py or blsDatabaseCreation.ipynb file to point at the right filepaths for your downloads and host/port/database path for your Postgresql server.
+3. Modify the blsDatabaseCreation.py or blsDatabaseCreation.ipynb file to point at the right filepaths for your downloads and host/port/database path for your Postgresql server.

 From there, run the code and watch it work.
-Runtime is long; If you know anyone at the BLS who would hand out a contract to improve their API to make this all redundant I'd love to meet them.
+I used chunking to speed up the runtime.
+If this was a real project I'd probably handle the database creation completely in SQL but I wrapped it in Python to make it easy to read.

+The code depends upon Python 3.9.13 and the Jupyter kernel if applicable.

-Email the author with questions.
+Please email the author with questions.